Code-Institute-Submissions/EternalCityCrawls/README.md

 - Cart

-Only Super-user will see Tour Management link in their account; the navbar will change format for small screen, presenting a Hamburger Menu.
+Only Super-user will see Tour Management link in their account; the navbar will change format for small screen, presenting a *Hamburger Menu*.

 ##### Search Box